hupratt/chirpy/_posts/2025-09-29-wg-routing-netflix.md

 The second hurdle to getting the traffic to flow right is to handle ipv6 traffic.
 If you try to resolve netflix.com you get 3 ipv4 and 3 ipv6 addresses back.
 As I can't control which route the TV chooses I'll have to setup a rogue DNS server that forwards all of the traffic to one ipv4 address and ignore the other 5 addresses.
 I could also setup the name resolution with dnsmasq and create an A record that would point to all 3 ipv4 addresses but I'll keep it simple for now and use the pihole GUI.

-Wireguard can't forward ipv6 addresses so this was the only way I found to make this work without messing with complicated iptables rules.
+Wireguard supports ipv6 so I could theoretically just do a full tunnel and pass it all the ipv4 and ipv6 traffic.
+The only problem in this equation is that my ISP doesn't support ipv6 which means I can't forward ipv6 addresses.
+This is not the most elegant solution but it's the only way I found to make this work without messing with complicated iptables rules.

 #### Setting up the access point